A local quantized marker for topological magnons from circular dichroism

-In this Letter, we introduce a local topological marker that can be experimentally accessed in a broad range of topological bosonic settings, such as topological magnons.
+In this Letter, we introduce a local topological marker that is experimentally accessible in a broad range of bosonic settings hosting Chern bands, such as topological magnons.
 Our construction consists of three steps: (i)~the preparation of a localized (single-site) excitation, deep in the bulk, which entirely projects onto a single topological band; (ii)~the application of a circular drive, which acts globally on the system; (iii)~the monitoring of excitation rates (or power absorbed) upon the action of the circular drive, for the two opposite orientations of the drive~\cite{tran2017probing,repellin2019detecting,asteria2019measuring,goldman2024relating,10.21468/SciPostPhysCore.6.3.059}.
 This local circular-dichroic measurement eventually provides the desired topological marker, revealing the Chern number of the underlying band at the single-site level.
-Importantly, the preparation step can be achieved through a driven-dissipative approach, which potentially guarantees the robustness of this approach to inevitable losses.
-While this construction generally applies to topological bosonic systems, we illustrate it on the concrete case of magnonic excitations in a 2D ferromagnetic Heisenberg spin system~\cite{owerre2016first}.\\
+This protocol is further generalized into a space- and energy-resolved approach, enabling robust topological characterization in systems with highly dispersive bands and small bandgaps.
+Importantly, the preparation stage can be achieved through a driven-dissipative approach, which potentially guarantees the robustness of this approach to inevitable losses.
+While this construction generally applies to bosonic Chern-band systems, we illustrate it on the concrete case of magnonic excitations in a $2$D collinear ferromagnetic Heisenberg spin system~\cite{owerre2016first}.\\

-\textit{Model and spin-wave theory.---} For concreteness, let us consider a prototypical model of topological magnon systems~\cite{owerre2016first,kim2016realization}.
+\textit{Model and spin-wave theory ---} For concreteness, let us consider a prototypical model of topological magnon systems~\cite{owerre2016first,kim2016realization}.
 This model consists of a ferromagnetic material with spin-orbit coupling, whose localized spins are located on a honeycomb lattice.
 The Hamiltonian is expressed as [Fig.~\ref{fig:DMI}(a)]: